Purpose on Broadway: Family Secrets and Generational Truths

-I heard Branden Jacobs-Jenkins had a new play out, and I haaaaad to see it.
-What I didn’t realize until the night of was that Purpose had just won the 2025 Pulitzer Prize for Drama the day before.
+I heard Branden Jacobs-Jenkins had a new play out, and I had to see it.
+The night before, Purpose had won the 2025 Pulitzer Prize for Drama.

-Written by Tony Award-winner Branden Jacobs-Jenkins and directed by two-time Tony Award winner Phylicia Rashad, Purpose is a gripping story about the Jasper family.
-The play takes place over the course of a few days, as Naz Jasper, the youngest son, returns home to Illinois with his friend Aziza, played by the brilliant and Tony-nominated Kara Young.
-She’s surprised to learn that Naz comes from a major Black political family with deep roots in the civil rights movement.
+Purpose is a play about the Jasper family written by Tony Award-winning Branden Jacobs-Jenkins and directed by two-time Tony Award-winning Phylicia Rashad (ICON!).
+The drama unfolds over a weekend when the youngest son, Naz Jasper, comes home to Illinois with his best friend, Aziza (portrayed by the outstanding and Tony-nominated Kara Young).
+Aziza is surprised to learn that Naz comes from a big Black political family with ties to the civil rights movement.

 The production itself was beautiful, engaging, funny, and full of heart, enough to make you laugh, reflect, and maybe even confront some blind spots of your own.